414owen/Brainfuck-Interpreter/README.md

 Cells are 1 Byte in size.

-Internally, everything is immutable and each machine state is shared with the previous/next.
+Internally, everything is immutable and each machine state is shared with the previous/next state.

 ### How to test: